Is there a limit on the size of individual email messages?

 You should probably make sure your email message attachments are less than 15 MB.
 That’s because any message you send goes through both our mail servers and the recipient’s mail servers, and it’s common for other mail servers to reject any message larger than 15 MB.

-For example, if you send a 30 MB message to a Gmail, Comcast or Yahoo email address, our email servers will accept the message from your mail program, then try to deliver the message to the other company.
-However, the mail servers at Gmail, Comcast or Yahoo will reject it because it’s too large, and it will be returned to you as "undeliverable".
+For example, if you send a 30 MB message to a Comcast or Outlook email address, our email servers will accept the message from your mail program, then try to deliver the message to the other company.
+However, the mail servers at Comcast or Outlook will reject it because it’s too large, and it will be returned to you as "undeliverable".

 Note that 15 MB is just a recommendation.
 Some people you write to may be using mail servers with even smaller limits.